JGrubb/Base-WP-theme/_READ_ME.txt

 	Versions 2.3 - 2.7

-	Non-existent.
-Starkers is now named according to the version of WordPress with which it is compatible.
+	Non-existent. ibd is now named according to the version of WordPress with which it is compatible.

 	- - - - - - - - - - - - - - - - - - - - - - -